olegabu/nsd-commercial-paper/README.md

 ```

-On other Linux distros make sure these versions or higher are installed:
+For manual installation or unsupported Linux distros make sure the following components of these versions or higher are installed:

 * Docker version 17.12.1
 * docker-compose version 1.8.0